annaw-99/e-commerce/README.md

 - Advanced analytics dashboard for sales and customer behavior
 - Inventory management with low stock alerts
 - Email notifications for order confirmations and status updates
-- Multi-language support and internationalization
-- Mobile application using React Native or Flutter
-- Advanced search with Elasticsearch integration
-- AI-powered product recommendations
-- Customer loyalty program with points system

 ### ☎️ Contact
 Feel free to reach out if you have any questions or suggestions!